Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: Kilonovae

 So far, only three kilonovae have been covered well by multi-wavelength observations: GRB 160821B \citep{Lamb2019,Troja2019}, GW170817 / AT2017gfo \citep{abbott2017b}, and GRB 211211A \citep{Rastinejad2022}.
 Moreover, only a few KN candidates accompanying gamma-ray bursts have been observed: GRB 050709 \citep{Fox2005,Hjorth2005,Jin2016}, GRB 060614 \citep{GalYam2006, Yang2015}, and GRB 130603B \citep{Tanvir2013}.
 The luminosity distribution of KNe is thus currently not well known and observations provided by \emph{QUVIK} are expected to be of high value.

-Figure \ref{fig:simulatedKN} shows a simulated NUV band \emph{QUVIK} image of a $m_{\mathrm{AB}} = 21$ KN at an angular separation from its host galaxy of 1.5 effective radii $(R_{\mathrm{e}})$ at a distance of 200$\, \text{Mpc}$. \emph{QUVIK}'s angular resolution will enable it to clearly detect a KN on the background of its host, unless it occurs in the galaxy's bright central region.
+Figure \ref{fig:simulatedKN} shows a simulated NUV band \emph{QUVIK} image of a $m_{\mathrm{AB}} = 21$ KN at an angular separation from its host galaxy of 1.5 effective radii $(R_{\mathrm{e}})$ at a distance of 200\,Mpc with an exposure time of 1000\,s.
+We simulated a KN of $m_{\mathrm{AB}} = 21$ for illustrative purpose.
+Most KNe will be dimmer as seen from Fig.~\ref{fig:KN_sim_lc} and we expect $3.1^{+4.7}_{-2.3}$\,yr$^{-1}$ KNe detectable by \textit{QUVIK} brighter than $m_{\mathrm{AB}} = 21$ to occur at a distance up to 200\,Mpc. \emph{QUVIK}'s angular resolution will enable it to clearly detect a KN on the background of its host, unless it occurs in the galaxy's bright central region.